Jackohass/CPP-Labs/06/inquiry.md

 I also learnt about concurrency in C++ and with it mutex, conditional variables and threads.

 #### What is a capture list in a lambda expression?
-The capture list defines what variables that are accessible inside of the lambda function.
+The capture list defines what variables that are accessible inside of the lambda function, without having to be specifically passed to the function.
-I imagine it as a list of parameters for a normal function.

 #### What does & mean inside the capture list?
 It means that the variable is passed as a reference, which means we can change the value of the variable in the list inside of the lambda function.